parkerdavis1/agave-astro/src/content/blog/weekly-update-dec-10.md

 ---
-title: "[Weekly Update] RainCrow, EVS, CCAM, SVGs"
+title: '[Weekly Update] RainCrow, EVS, CCAM, SVGs'
 description: "Weekly roundup of what I've been working on this week: bug fixes, optimizations, new features, rebuilds, and Christmas trees."
 date: 2023-12-10
 updatedOn:
 tags:
     - weekly-update
     - updates
     - dayjs
     - error-handling
     - timezones
     - new-feature
     - consulting
     - RainCrow
     - EVS
     - CCAM
 draft: false
-eleventyExcludeFromCollections: false
 ---

 ## RainCrow

 ### Error Handling

 RainCrow has seen an uptick in use lately, with several days in a row exceeding the 1000 free OpenWeather API requests.
 This helped me focus on improving the error handling, making sure to show users an appropriate error when OpenWeather runs out of requests for the day.

 ### Timezone efficiency